SiddhantGodboleGit/Rogue-AP/README.md

 - `scanner.py` — script to scan for nearby wireless access points and collect basic information.
 - `ap_manager.py` — helper/manager utilities for working with detected APs.
+- `client_detector.py` — script used to detect Rogue AP from client-side.

 ## Requirements